therealatreides/TechScripts/WinISOConfig/ReadMe.md

 Skips all user interaction on first boot and logs into the auto created account Skips wirless configuration
 Logs into the user account on the first boot.
-Next reboot, it will prompt to update password There is a section commented out that will set the password to never expire.
+Next reboot, it will prompt to update password
+Note: There is a section commented out that will set the password to never expire.
 Uncomment
     this if you don't want it to prompt to change on first reboot.

 ## Donations